 If your puppy is scooting across the carpet, ground or grass—sit down and pull itself forward while dragging its bottom—you need to learn how to express anal glands.
 Puppy scooting generally means the pooch's bottom is irritated and that can be caused by tapeworms, diarrhea or even fleas, but most often can be blamed on irritated anal glands.

 Anal Gland Functions

 Your puppy has two anal glands located beneath the skin on either side of the rectum.
 The pea-size glands function like a skunk's scent organs, but thank goodness our pets can’t squirt the stink!
 Instead, anal glands give pet bathroom deposits sort of an individual smelly fingerprint.
 Pets sniff each other's bottoms as a way to communicate and "read" these scented name tags to identify each other.

 Normal anal glands secrete a liquid or a creamy brownish/yellow substance that’s expressed whenever the puppy has a bowel movement.
-Glands may also be expressed when the pup is suddenly frightened or stressed and he contracts his anal sphincter—that’s the circular muscle that controls his rectum.
+Glands may also be expressed when the pup is suddenly frightened or stressed and it contracts its anal sphincter—that’s the circular muscle that controls its rectum.
 You’ll notice a strong odor if this happens.

 Small dog breeds like Toy Poodles are affected most often, and unexpressed glands can become clogged or impacted.
 You’ll know your dog has a problem if the area on one or both sides of the rectum swells.
 When glands become infected the secretions may contain blood or pus.
 In severe cases, a painful abscess may develop.
 The swelling will be red to purple on one or both sides of the rectum.

 When the glands are infected or become abscessed they'll need veterinary attention.
 Infected anal glands usually heal without complications, but pups that suffer recurrences of impaction or infection will need the anal glands emptied at least once a week.